Xilef12000/Laser-Parkour/README.md

 This is the Laser Parcour repository, for the laser parcour project in cooperation between the Hochschule Heilbronn and the Dillmann-Gymnasium Stuttgart.

-The content of the old "Read Me.txt"/instructions:

-This readme is out of date, but the operation described below should still be the same.
+How to use the Arduino sketch:

-1. to use "sketch_1.0"and "test_sketch", build the circuit from "Schaltplan_1.0"
+1. to use "sketch"and "test_sketch", build the circuit named "wiring diagram"
 2. upload "test_sketch" on your arduino
 3. open the Serial plotter under "Tools/Serial Plotter" or by pressing "strg + shift + l"
 4. now interrupt the light shining on the photodiods, and look for a trigger value wich is good for both diods.
-5. open "sketch_1.0"
+5. open "sketch"
 6. read the definitions in the sketch careful, and adjust them for your needs
 7. upload the adjusted sketch on your arduino
 8. open the Serial monitor under "Tools/Serial Monitor" or by pressing "strg + shift + m"